 Content and organization

-1 ǀ Semester 1-4: Instruction in the fundamentals of business administration and languages
+1 ǀ Semester 1-4: Instruction in the fundamentals of business administration and logistics

-2 ǀ Semester 5: Practical semester abroad (optional)
+2 ǀ Semester 5: Practical semester abroad (whenever possible - ILM dual)

 3 | Semester 6/7: Specialization and bachelor thesis (semester abroad possible)

 1 | The first four semesters primarily teach basic skills within the core modules Business Administration and Logistics, as well as communication and supplementary modules backed by an initial transfer module.

 The Business Administration core modules are subject-related contents which involve modular courses (that build upon each other) and/or supplementary courses and which strengthen the business administration and foreign trade expertise and even establish a logistics reference.